Pictured above: Starry rosinweed (Silphium asteriscus) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

-Starry rosinweed is a tall perennial that produces showy blooms comprised of bright yellow ray florets surrounding yellow to green disk florets.
-Flowerheads are supported by an involucre of large bracts.
-Leaves have a rough surface, toothed margins, and are arranged opposite to alternate.
-Seeds are borne in winged achenes.
+Flowerheads are large — up to 2½ inches in diameter.
+They are composed of many bright yellow ray florets surrounding a center of yellow to green disk florets.
+Flowerheads are born on branched stems and supported by an involucre of large bracts.
+Leaves are lanceolate with toothed margins and rough surfaces.
+Arrangement is opposite to alternate.
+Seeds are born in winged achenes.

 Family: Asteraceae (Aster, daisy or composite family)